AmadeusW/Utilities/readme.md

 Normalizes magnitude of values in specified column of a CSV file, removes unit and places it in the column header.

-_Benchmark DotNet 0.10.1 produces .csv files that can't be easily analyzed in software_
+_BenchmarkDotNet 0.10.1 produces .csv files that can't be easily analyzed in software_

 Sample:
 ```